 Unfortunately, Flint has issued another report stating that the water is positive for total coliform bacteria.
 E. coli and other disease-causing organisms could pollute the water if these bacteria were present.

-Similar to what it has done before, the local government added more chlorine to the system and flushed the pipes clean.
+As it has done before, the local government added more chlorine to the system and flushed the pipes clean.

 The water was safe, but primary cautions were given to elders and children; if they consumed the city’s water, they were advised to see a doctor immediately.